Skip to content Skip to sidebar Skip to footer

 • Glaze application

-The glaze is applied to produce depth and rich color finish.
-Use glaze with dark brown color finish.
-Glaze can be applied by brush until it layer on the the entire surface evenly.
-Do some highlight to the glaze to make more life looked finishing.
-Wait until the glaze is thoroughly dry and then we can continue with the next sealer application.
+Some highlights can be done to the glaze to make it look more finished.
+Wait until the glaze is thoroughly dry, and then you can continue with the next sealer application.
 See our previous article: how to apply glaze

 • Second sealer